 Quakers: In England, in the 1600s, there was a group of people who called themselves "Friends".
 Others called these people Quakers.
 Quakers believed that everyone could talk to God directly without the interference of a priest or a minister.
 In England, at this time in history, everyone had to belong to the Church of England and follow its rules.
 Not to belong was against the law.
 In fact, it was considered treason.
 That's a big law to break.
 But the Quakers would not back down.
 They did not believe in the pomp and splendor of the Church of England.
 They refused to join the Church or obey its rules.
 Many Quakers were arrested and sent to jail for their beliefs.

-So, in the 1600s, William Penn, along with many other Quakers, left England and sailed for the New World on a ship they named "Welcome".
+In the 1600s, William Penn and many other Quakers left England and sailed for the New World on a ship they named "Welcome".
 They settled in Pennsylvania.
 There, they practiced religious freedom.
 People were free to believe what they wanted and talk to God in their own way.
-People from all over Europe poured into their communities, seeking religious freedom.
+People from all over Europe poured into their communities seeking religious freedom.

 As for the Quakers themselves, Quaker meetings were quiet places.
 There was not a lot of discussion usually.
 People sat peacefully, thinking about things.
 Both Quaker men and women could speak up if they believed God wanted them to share a thought or an idea.
 But mostly, they each communicated with God, each with their own thoughts, in silence.